khallude/FitEmpire_Gym_Subscription_Management_System/README.md

 ## 1. Overview

 FitEmpire is a frontend gym subscription management system designed to move traditional gym operations to a modern, web-based platform.
 It allows users to browse and compare gym plans, view pricing and benefits, access a basic nutrition section, and explore membership details through a clean, responsive UI.
-The project focuses on practising modern frontend development with HTML, CSS/SCSS, Bootstrap, JavaScript, and jQuery, and is designed to integrate with a Firebase backend for data and auth.
+The project focuses on practising modern frontend development with HTML, CSS/SCSS, Bootstrap, JavaScript, and jQuery.
 ## 2. Features

 ### User-Side Features